Saturday, July 18, 2020 · 16 min read

 The TEDS chip can be programmed with the sensor information using either Dewesoft X data acquisition software or the free TEDS editor available from Dewesoft.

-- Improves data integrity by eliminating configuration errors due to selecting the wrong sensor or entering wrong calibration values
+Improves data integrity by eliminating configuration errors due to selecting the wrong sensor or entering the wrong calibration values

 TEDS is a powerful capability that is extremely useful when large numbers of sensors are deployed.
 It’s a tiny sensor that can be installed in any type of sensor, or within that sensor’s connector or cable.
 It eliminates tedious manual sensor and channel setup, saving time and money, and reducing human error in so doing.